priscofarina/fse-charts/it-fse-gtw-config/installation-guide.md

 >REVISION: 1
 >TEST SUITE: None

+# Remove the service:
-3. To remove the service installed so far:
+To remove the service that has been installed, run the following command:

 ```bash
 helm delete it-fse-gtw-config
 ```